StefanoSamele-PoliMi/PSDL-Anomaly-Detection/README.md

 # PSDL-Anomaly-Detection

-Official repository for the implementation of Patchwise Sparse Dictionary Learning from Pre-Trained Neural Network Activation Maps paper.
+Official repository for the implementation of [Patchwise Sparse Dictionary Learning from Pre-Trained Neural Network Activation Maps](), (ICPR 2022).

 ### Environment: